Introduction

 - Key color (is the key black or white?)

-- Displayed octave number (with C as the first note of the octave)
+- Shown octave number (with C as the first note of the octave)

 - Pitch ordinal within octave and color, e.g.